mentalfaculty/LLVS/README.md

 ### Inside a MergeArbiter

-You might be wondering what the internals of an arbiter class looks like.
+You might be wondering what the internals of an arbiter class look like.
 It's typically a loop over the differences, treating each type of conflict.
 One of the simplest is `MostRecentBranchFavoringArbiter`, which will simply favor the branch that has the most recent timestamp.
 Here is the whole class.

 ```swift
 public class MostRecentBranchFavoringArbiter: MergeArbiter {